Request Configuration

 Rejecting Undesired Requests

-You can use rejectResourceTypes and rejectRequestPattern to block undesired content, resources and requests.
+Use rejectResourceTypes and rejectRequestPattern to block specific content, resources, and requests.
 For the full schema of available resource types, see the REST API Swagger Schema.

 Example